frederic-perez/AmE-dictionary/data/dictionary.md

 __cues__ _n_
 __cuff links__
 __cuffed__ _v_
+__cuffing season__ _n_ A period during the fall and winter seasons, including holidays from Thanksgiving to Valentine’s Day, when people are more inclined to pair up in committed romantic relationships: _I’m sitting out cuffing season this year—I was miserable tied down like that last winter._
 __cul-de-sac__ _n_ :two::hammer:
 __culinary__ _adj_ Of or relating to a kitchen or to cookery.
 __cull__ _v_ :four::hammer: _Cowboys have to cull a steer from the herd._ _Culling of online images._ _The prefectural government began culling all the 230.000 chickens on the farm._